12.2. Starting Logical Replication

 • Creating the subscription data in the system catalogs pg_subscription and pg_subscription_rel.

-• Check if the specified publication exists.
+• Check the existence of the specified publication.

 4. The Publisher terminates the walsender process.